 on that house; and it fell.
 And great was its fall."

-My love.
-If you keep My commandments, you will abide in my love, just as I have kept My Father's commandments
+abide in my love.
+If you keep my commandments, you will abide in my love, just as I have kept my Father's commandments

 and abide in His love.
-These things I have spoken to you, that My joy may remain in you, and that your joy may be full.
+These things I have spoken to you, that my joy may remain in you, and that your joy may be full.

 servants, for a servant does not know what his master is doing, but I have called you friends, for all things that I heard